samueljayson/IPL-Analysis/README.md

 # IPL-Analysis
-This project analyzes the Indian Premier League (IPL) data from multiple  seasons to derive key insights about player performance, team success, and match  trends.
+🚀 Developed an interactive Power BI dashboard analyzing IPL data (2008–2017), enabling team and season-based insights into player performance, match outcomes, and key KPIs using DAX and data modeling.